Zero6992/chatGPT-discord-bot/README.md

 # chatGPT-discord-bot

-> This is a project that provides you with the ability to integrate your own Discord bot using chatGPT
+> ### This is a project that provides you with the ability to integrate your own Discord bot using chatGPT

-Reverse Engineered ChatGPT by OpenAI [here](https://github.com/acheong08/ChatGPT)

 # Setup

 ## Install

 `pip install -r requirements.txt`

+dependencies: Reverse Engineered ChatGPT by OpenAI [here](https://github.com/acheong08/ChatGPT) and discord.py

 ## Create a discord bot